NathanielInman/jugs/README.md

 - There have been many [Slush][2] generators that have been instrumental in getting all those pesky apps developed on time.
 It's great to finally have an alternative to Yeoman.
+- [Webpack][9] has been an instrumental boost in productivity and clean code, allowing the the use of the ES2015 module system.
 - Though [Jade][3] has been seen predominately as a server-side helper for templating, I find it incredibly helpful on front-end projects where I'm using a build system anyways, as the syntax is far easier to read and reduces duplication of segments with